Does Sleeping with Wet Hair Cause Hair Loss? The Truth Revealed

 Consider using protective measures like silk or satin pillowcases to reduce friction and minimize the risk of hair breakage during sleep.

-See also Platelet-Rich Plasma (PRP) Therapy for Hair Loss
+See also Tips for Preventing Hair Loss in Your 20s

 Conclusion: